aaghilinejad/aaghilinejad.github.io/_pages/Research.md

 <!-- # **Research** -->

-My research focuses on **Biofluid Dynamics and Data Analytics in Medicine**, combining engineering principles, fluid mechanics, and machine learning to study the biomechanics of cardiovascular system and to develop diagnostic and therapeutic tools for clinical application.
-Using a multidisciplinary approach that integrates computational modeling, in-vitro experiments, and clinical study, I aim to understand the mechanics of disease and translate these insights into personalized medical technologies.
+Aghilinejad research group focuses on **Biofluid Dynamics and Data Analytics in Medicine**, combining engineering principles, fluid mechanics, and machine learning to study the biomechanics of cardiovascular system and to develop diagnostic and therapeutic tools for clinical application.
+Using a multidisciplinary approach that integrates computational modeling, in-vitro experiments, and clinical study, we aim to understand the mechanics of disease and translate these insights into personalized medical technologies.

 ---

 ## **Cardiovascular Wave Dynamics and Heart–Aorta Interaction**

-I study how fluid–structure interactions at the heart–aorta interface influence cardiovascular performance and disease progression.
+We study how fluid–structure interactions at the heart–aorta interface influence cardiovascular performance and disease progression.

 - Investigating wave-based flow mechanisms that contribute to cardiac output
 - Developing in-vitro systems to simulate aortic wave pumping dynamics